 Caring for Your Feet

 - Avoid long periods of sitting or standing

 - Exercise regularly

 - Avoid wearing high heels – flats tone your calf muscles and help improve blood flow

 - Eat foods low in salt and high in dietary fiber.
 Include foods high like blueberries, blackberries, spinach, garlic and onions, which are high in bioflavanoids.
 These foods have properties that keep veins healthy.

 - Wear compression stockings (available over the counter).
 Compression stockings steadily squeeze your legs, helping veins and muscles move blood more efficiently.

 Finally, there are a variety of surgical treatments for varicose veins.
 Talk to your Rosenberg TX podiatrist to discover the best solution for you.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Rosenberg TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Rosenberg TX, by clicking here or by calling 281.397.3487.